 Knowing this information like the back of your hand will also make you seem more organized and responsible.
-Don’t assume that because you can still get approved with poor credit and rocky cash flow, institutions won’t ask about these issues.
+Don’t assume that institutions won’t ask about these issues because you can still get approved with poor credit and rocky cash flow.
 In summary, be prepared to explain how you got into your current dilemma and what you plan to do to prevent it from happening again.

 How Do Successful Businesses Use Business Loans?

-Unless you are applying for a business loan from a bank, you probably won’t have to disclose the purpose of the loan.
+Unless you are applying for a business loan from a bank, you probably won’t have to disclose the loan’s purpose.
 Remember, banks prefer to lend large amounts with extended terms.
 These are the tools required for significant investments, and the wrong investment of this magnitude could spell a business’s demise.
 Hence, if the bank believes your investment is too risky, they might reject your application exclusively on those grounds.

-Alternative business financing companies aren’t as concerned with the purpose of the loan because they’ve already reviewed the criteria from the previous section.
+Alternative business financing companies aren’t as concerned with the loan’s purpose because they’ve already reviewed the criteria from the previous section.
 They know you have a solid plan for your business’s future and aren’t on a downward decline.
 This is very different from the inevitable cash flow crunch.

 Can You Use Business Loans to Cover Operational Costs?